 Red blood cells carry oxygen around the body.
 A low number of red blood cells results in anaemia.
-Some causes of anaemia include blood loss, increased red cell breakdown and reduced red cell production.
+Some causes of anaemia include prematurity, blood loss and increased red cell breakdown (haemolytic disease of the newborn).

 Platelets

 Platelets help to stop bleeding by forming a clot.
 A low platelet count can be due to too few platelets being made, too many being used or too many being destroyed.
 Some causes include infection and antibodies.